microsoft/qsharp/katas/content/phase_estimation/index.md

 - The first $n$ qubits start in the state $\ket{0...0} = \ket{0}^{\otimes N}$.
 These qubits are used to get the eigenvalue.
 - The last $m$ qubits start in the state $\ket{\psi}$ - the eigenvector of $U$.

 ### Step 1.
-Apply Hadamard transform to each qubit of the first register
+Apply the Hadamard transform to each qubit of the first register

 This step prepares the first qubit in an even superposition of all $n$-qubit basis states, or, equivalently, in an even superposition of all integers from $\ket{0}$ to $\ket{2^n-1}$.